2graphic/graph-interpreter/design_document.md

 8. Program executes given the context of the input and graph.
 9. The result of the computation is displayed to the user.

+## Feeding Images to a Graph

+While editing certain kinds of graphs, a user will want to feed images to the graph.
+For this use case, a user already has a graph open and is in editing mode.

+### Steps

+1. User changes focus to the I/O view.
+2. User selects the interpreter they would like to use for the graph (if multiple options are available)
+3. User is presented with the expected input for the graph
+    a.
+This may be images  *TODO, HOW DO WE EXPRESS THIS WELL?*
+    b. if so, the user will input either an image or a list of images.
+        - this depends on the interpreter
+5. User presses the run button
+6. Output is displayed *TODO, HOW DO WE EXPRESS THIS WELL?*

 ## Debugging a Program

 A Sinap programmer will select some number of nodes (which represent program state) as debug points, begin running a program, and then the program will halt once that node is reached and the entire current program state will be displayed to the user.